 People have come to realize that hair doesn’t have to be straight to be beautiful.
 All types of hair, from 2a to 4c (there’s a system to categorizing each type of hair), are unique.
 Afro-textured hair has been stigmatized as unprofessional, ‘nappy,’ and undesirable.
 It’s still a struggle to wear natural hair, especially in the professional workforce, but society is definitely making progress.

-It’s empowering for women of color to show off their curls (or waves) after natural hair has been condemned for centuries.
+It is empowering for women of color to show off their curls (or waves) after natural hair has been condemned for centuries.
 It’s almost like taking back our identity.
-People understand the important relationship between natural hair and a woman’s pride
+People understand the important relationship between natural hair and pride.

 From the “fro” to hair wraps to braids, Black women use their hairstyles as a personal expression of who they are and to show the evolution of Black culture over time, an evolution which has brought us to a time when more and more Black women are embracing the natural beauty of their own hair. — “The Connection Between Hair and Identity in Black Culture”